tellerj/ollama-stack/project-plan/03-command-specifications.md

 ### 2.4.
 Backup and Migration Commands 🔄 (Planned)
 - `backup`: Create a backup of the current stack state and data
 - `restore`: Restore the stack from a backup
-- `migrate`: Migrate the stack to a new version or configuration

 ### 2.5.
 Extension Management Commands 🔄 (Planned)
 - `extensions`: A subcommand group for managing MCP extensions